fassko/fassko.github.io/Content/blog/solidity-royalties-eip-2981.md

 ### Setting royalties per NFT

 To set the royalties fee per specific NFT, we need to use the `_setTokenRoyalty` function while minting the NFT.
 We need to provide the royalty-received address and fee numerator.
 The fee numerator is a percentage.
-For example, if an NFT is sold for 1 ETH and the royalty fee is set to 10%, the original creator would receive 0.1 ETH every time that NFT is sold in the future.
+For example, if an NFT is sold for 1 ETH and the royalty fee is set to 10%, the original creator would receive 0.1 ETH for that deal.
+If an NFT is sold for 2 ETH the next time, the original creator will receive another 0.2 ETH for that next deal, and so on, every time that NFT is sold in the future.

 ```solidity
 function safeMint(